Frequently Asked Questions Page

 A. There are two ways to use e-Park:

-2) Drivers will see dynamic signs with an e-Park logo as they enter Downtown.
-As they get closer to participating garages, they will see signs listing garage names and number of spaces available.
+2) Dynamic signs with an e-Park logo are located at major routes into Downtown.
+As drivers follow the signs and get closer to participating garages, they will see additional signs that list garage names and the number of spaces available.
 An e-Park sign with space availability will also be at the garage entrance.
-Dynamic signs and real-time information will make finding parking downtown easy.
+Dynamic signs and real-time information make finding parking downtown easy.

 Q. Who is it intended for?

-A. Short term parkers – meaning visitors to downtown using parking for two to four hours.
+A. Short term parkers – meaning visitors to downtown using parking for less than four hours.

 Q. Why is it focused on short-term parking?

-A. The Alaskan Way Viaduct and Seawall Construction projects require use of the short-term spaces under the Viaduct for traffic routing and construction staging purposes.
-When the Viaduct is removed in 2016, over 600 spaces under the Viaduct will be permanently removed.
-These are short-term spaces for customers and visitors.
-Collectively, the six garages participating in our pilot phase have over 4,500 parking spaces.
-We are using existing parking garages to help reduce the impacts of on-street parking loss.
+A. The SR-99 Deep Bore Tunnel Project and Elliott Bay Seawall Replacement Project require use of the on-street spaces under the Viaduct for traffic routing and construction staging purposes.
+By the time the Alaskan Way Viaduct is removed in 2016, over 600 on-street spaces under the Viaduct will have been removed.
+These were short-term spaces for customers and visitors. e-Park is an innovative program that uses existing parking garages to help reduce the impacts of on-street parking loss.

-e-Park has been developed to make the experience easy for those coming downtown to shop, eat, see the dentist and make other short visits by guiding them to alternate short-term spaces available in off-street parking garages.
-In locations where many spaces are used by commuter cars, SDOT, King County and Washington State Department of Transportation (WSDOT) are working in partnership with garages to get more commuters into transit, freeing up spaces for short-term customers.
+e-Park is designed to make the experience easy for those coming downtown to shop, eat, see the dentist and make other short visits by guiding them to alternate short-term spaces available in off-street parking garages.

 Q. What other cities are doing this program?

 A. Guidance system technology is commonly used throughout European cities.
-It is increasingly being adopted in the U.S. in Los Angeles, San Jose and San Francisco, California and Portland, Oregon.
+It is increasingly being adopted in U.S. cities, including Los Angeles, San Jose, San Francisco, California and Portland, Oregon.
 Seattle’s e-Park program is unique because of our partnership with privately owned garages.

-Q. Where does this project fit into citywide parking management goals?
+Q. Where does this project fit into citywide goals?

 A. e-Park is a key program in meeting City goals to move people and goods and contribute to vibrant neighborhoods.
-By improving information available to short-term parkers and helping them quickly find a space, e-Park will reduce congestion and pollution caused by motorists circling for a parking space.
+By improving information available to parkers and helping them find parking faster, e-Park reduces congestion and pollution caused by motorists circling for a parking space.

 Q. What if I have more questions, or would like to promote e-Park on my web site?